 If you've suffered an injury due to the negligent maintenance of someone else's property, Jim Miron can help.
 Jim has been fighting for the rights of premises liability victims in the Bridgeport area for over 25 years, and he has the experience necessary to hold the negligent property owner accountable for your damages.

-Please contact Jim Miron, Attorney at Law using the form on this page or call 203-339-5991 today to schedule a complimentary consultation.
-We serve clients in Bridgeport, New Haven, Stamford and the surrounding areas of Connecticut.
+Please contact Jim Miron, Attorney at Law using the form on this page or call 203-339-5991 today to schedule a free consultation and case evaluation.
+With his main office centrally located in Bridgeport Connecticut, in Fairfield County, Connecticut, Jim proudly represents the seriously injured throughout the State of Connecticut.